Steve-Fenton/Katelyn/README.md

  - -maxDepth The maximum depth to crawl to the site

+ - -includeLinks Whether to include the "href" attribute from _a_ tags (true by default)

- - -includeScripts Whether to include the "src" attribute from _script_ tags
+ - -includeScripts Whether to include the "src" attribute from _script_ tags (false by default)

- - -includeStyles Whether to include the "href" attribute from _link_ tags
+ - -includeStyles Whether to include the "href" attribute from _link_ tags (false by default)

- - -includeImages Whether to include the "src" attribute from _img_ tags
+ - -includeImages Whether to include the "src" attribute from _img_ tags (false by default)

 For example: